dhruva-cloud/Akamai_GTM_template/README.md

 git clone https://github.com/dhruva-cloud/Akamai_GTM_template.git

 2) Authentication is handled through Akamai EdgeGrid.
-See akamai.tf, line 24 & 27.
 Ensure you have your .edgerc file available and that it contains your Akamai EdgeGrid tokens seperated in sections.

-akamai.auto.tfvars has set the EdgeGrid section to 'default'.
+Add account key within the section

 For more information on Akamai EdgeGrid, .edgerc file and creating Akamai EdgeGrid tokens, please read more on: https://techdocs.akamai.com/developer/docs/authenticate-with-edgegrid

-4) Add your contract ID and group name to akamai.auto.tfvars and Save the changes.
+4) Add your contract ID and group name to variables.tf and Save the changes.
 You can find these in Akamai Control Center or use the Akamai API/CLI to find these values.

 CLI commands to retrieve Akamai Contract ID and Group Name: akamai property-manager list-groups --section default

-5) Add your values to variables in side of the modules.tf file.
+5) Add your values to variables in side of the variables.tf file.

-To create the Akamai delivery configuration:
+To create the Akamai GTM configuration:
-- Line 14, add your hostname that you want to Akamaize.
+- In variables.tf Line 14, add your hostname that you want to Akamaize.
 - Line 15, add your Akamai Edge Hostname that you want to create.
 Recommended is yourhostname.edgesuite.net for Standard TLS and yourhostname.edgekey.net for Enhanced TLS.
 - Line 16, add your Origin Hostname where Akamai can retrieve your static/dynamic content.
 Can also be an IP address.
 - Line 18, add your CP Code name.
 Recommended is to use your hostname here as well.